 The first major project of the group, in 2009, was to plant 3500 daffodil bulbs in the verge by the Strutt Arms on the A6, which now give a spectacular annual display as in the photo above.
 The group has since then planted daffodils, crocuses and anemones in the verges by the Strutt Arms bus stop, on Vicarage Road and on Wood Lane, daffodils and snowdrops in the Children’s Play Area on the A6, and wild daffodils and bluebells near the riverside path in Hopping Mill Meadow.

 The next major project, and the largest to date, was renovation of The Triangle, the garden area owned by Belper Town Council on the junction of the A6 and Chevin Road, opposite The Strutt Arms.
 The front strip by the A6 continues to be planted up with colourful bedding by Belper Town Council, but Blooming Milford have taken over maintenance of the back portion.
 In 2013 it was completely cleared and rotavated, then replanted with perennial plants, shrubs, fruit trees & herbs.
 Since then many daffodils have been planted and in 2019 the area pruned and the planting refreshed.

 In 2018 the next large project undertaken by Blooming Milford was installation of the four benches situated along the riverside path in Hopping Mill Meadow.
 Following the success of these, a further two were installed in February 2022.
 The wildflowers in the meadow every summer are the result of a multi-year planting programme by Blooming Milford.

-2020’s large project was the setting up of the Spring Garden at the south end of Hopping Mill Meadow.
+2020’s large project was the setting up of the Spring Garden at the south end of Hopping Mill Meadow (see here for article).
 In March, just before lockdown, a large area was planted up with shrubs, trees, plants and bulbs to produce a garden which will look its best February – April.
 More bulbs were added in autumn 2020 and January – February 2021.
 In 2020 perennial planters were set up by the Strutt Arms bus stop and at the bottom of Little Fallows and in 2021 a planter full of shade loving perennials set up by the Children’s Play Area pelican crossing on the A6.